systemfabrikken/cordova-plugin-secure-storage/README.md

 - `userAuthenticationValidityDuration` - Sets the duration of time (seconds) for which the Private Encryption Key is authorized to be used after the user is successfully authenticated.
 [KeyGenParameterSpec.Builder#setUserAuthenticationValidityDurationSeconds(int)](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setUserAuthenticationValidityDurationSeconds(int))
 - `unlockCredentialsTitle` - Custom title for Confirm Credentials screen.
 See [KeyguardManager#createConfirmDeviceCredentialIntent(title, description)](https://developer.android.com/reference/android/app/KeyguardManager.html#createConfirmDeviceCredentialIntent(java.lang.CharSequence,%20java.lang.CharSequence))
 - `unlockCredentialsDescription` - Custom description for Confirm Credentials screen.
+- `allowInsecureHardware` - default false.
+Allows the plugin to work in the emulator.

 ```js
 var ss = new cordova.plugins.SecureStorage(